remirror/remirror/docs/getting-started/commands-and-helpers.md

 # Commands and helpers

-So now we have an editor, but how do we make changes to the document, and observe changes to save them to a backend?
+Now we have a working editor and the beginning of a menu.
+Time to wire up the menu, so users can change the document.
+And there is another important piece missing: We need to observe changes to save them to a backend.

-Remirror providers **commands** and **helpers** to enable this.
+Remirror enables this via **commands** and **helpers**.
 You can think of commands as _write_ actions, and helpers as _read_ actions.

 ## Commands